-This page was written by Dr. Helmut Weick, 08th April 2016, contact h.weick(at)gsi.de, Impressum
+This page was last modified by Dr. Helmut Weick, 22th Dec 2017, contact h.weick(at)gsi.de, Impressum

 “Sicherheitsabnahme” safety check done by safety department of GSI.
 Before the participants need to have a special FRS safety instruction and confirm this by signing the safety book.
 The experiment has to be set up, dangerous parts removed, HV clearly labeled and more.